 contact lenses—can correct presbyopia so you can see comfortably up close and at a distance.

-If you also have cataracts, Crystalens is an accommodating intraocular lens that, unlike a standard IOL, can treat both a person's cataracts and presbyopia—loss of near and intermediate vision.
-Crystalens treats your cataracts (a clouding or hardening of your lens), and can also reduce or eliminate your dependence on glasses.
-Crystalens is designed to recreate accommodation similar to your eye's natural lens.
-The unique Crystalens can reduce or eliminate glasses for most activities, including: reading a book, working on the computer, and driving a car.
+If you also have cataracts, Crystalens AO is an accommodating intraocular lens that, unlike a standard IOL, can treat both a person's cataracts and presbyopia—loss of near and intermediate vision.
+Crystalens AO treats your cataracts (a clouding or hardening of your lens), and can also reduce or eliminate your dependence on glasses.
+Crystalens AO is designed to recreate accommodation similar to your eye's natural lens.
+The unique Crystalens AO can reduce or eliminate glasses for most activities, including: reading a book, working on the computer, and driving a car.

 If you’ve always worn eyeglasses and you’d prefer to continue doing so, you can learn about bifocal and trifocal lenses and their attributes at All About Vision, a consumer guide to eye care and vision correction.